-Covid-19 coronavirus: South overtakes Auckland to have most cases
+Covid-19 coronavirus: Second nurse tests positive at Lakes District Hospital

 Police Commissioner Mike Bush yesterday said it was "very poor" decision-making for the backpackers to have considered they were all in one bubble.
 He said it was clearly a mass gathering, which was against the lockdown rules.

-Mr Boult said he had spoken to police, who had given him an assurance such a situation would not happen again.
+Boult said he had spoken to police, who had given him an assurance such a situation would not happen again.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website